JakeLove/Impetus/README.md

 # Improvements

 - Train and test on a much larger range of people
-- Tune those hyperparameters.
 - Look at treating the problem as a regression problem (how far left/right was the press, how far up/down) then decode these values to PIN locations.
-- Remove the need to know the touch even timings
+- Look at classifying the relationship between sequential inputs.
+Is it easier to guess a 4 sequential inputs than 4 randomly selected ones?